robusta-dev/holmesgpt/README.md

 holmes ask --api-key="..." "what pods are crashing in my cluster and why?"
 ```

-Alternatively, you can set the OPENAI_API_KEY environment variable or save the API key in a HolmesGPT config file.
+If you prefer not to pass secrets on the cli, set the OPENAI_API_KEY environment variable or save the API key in a HolmesGPT config file.

 </details>